 Julie B. Maglio is not just the editor of the Hernando Sun.
 She also owns and publishes the paper.
-She has learned the newspaper business on the job and is becoming very knowledgeable on full truck ads, above the fold, and all things related to the business.
+She has learned the newspaper business on the job and has become very knowledgeable on full truck ads, above the fold, and all things related to the business.

-Previously she was working on her masters for Medical Entomology at the University of Florida.
-Life interrupted and she had the first of four children.
-As her children grew older she was able to undertake a new challenge.
+After graduating from New College of Florida, she was working on her master’s degree in Medical Entomology at the University of Florida.
+Life interrupted, and she had the first of four children.
+As her children grew older, she was able to undertake a new challenge.

-Julie's four children help out with the newspaper.
-The oldest child, her daughter Hanna writes a Julie's Child cooking column and contributes an infrequent article.
-The younger children help with sorting, counting, and storing the leftover newspapers.
+Julie’s four children help out with the newspaper.
+Her oldest child, Hanna, attends the University of Florida for Journalism.
+Hanna also contributes photography and an infrequent article.
+The younger children help with mailing the newspapers, renewals, and other back office work.

-Julie is one of several Julie Maglio's.
-Her mother-in-law is Julie A. Maglio and her middle daughter is Julie C. Maglio.
-This was because her husband was amused by the sequence.
-Julie A. runs Wider Horizons School with her husband Domenick.
+Julie is one of several Julie Maglios in Hernando.
+Her mother-in-law is Julie A. Maglio, and her middle daughter is Julie C. Maglio.
+The name Julie C was chosen because her husband was amused by the sequence of middle initials A, B, and C. Julie A. runs a rigorous academic private school, Wider Horizons School (preschool through 12th grade), with her husband Domenick.

 Julie loves the newspaper and puts her heart and soul into creating the best newspaper she can with limited resources.
 She has assembled a great team that helps her to create this amazing newspaper.

 Full disclosure: The author of this article is married to Julie B. Maglio